The Value of Music Education

 Music Trains the Ear

 Music education is important to help train the ear in several ways.
-We listen for rhythm, tone and even language.
+We listen for rhythm, tone, and even language.
 A singer becomes aware of each vowel sound and how they feel when sung correctly.
-The instructions within a piece of music help guide the musician with how loud, soft, fast, slow a piece should go which really comes in hand for pieces in foreign languages.
-This all gives the student the chance to learn another language, in addition, their native one.
+The instructions within a piece of music help guide the musician with how loud, soft, fast, and/or slow a piece should go which really comes in hand for pieces in foreign languages.
+This all gives the student the chance to learn another language, in addition to their native one.
 Opera students will learn whole songs in foreign languages which often forges a love of linguistics and understanding for other cultures.

 Improvement in Fine Motor Skills

 Learning an instrument advances dexterity and increases fine motor skills.
 This works as much in the brain as it does in the hands, as the messages come from the brain first and then travel onwards.
-But as the fingers have muscles which in turn develops “muscle memory” in them, our fingers will be able to just perform the task seemingly without the brain being involved.
+But as the fingers have muscles which in turn helps develop “muscle memory” in them, our fingers will be able to just perform the task seemingly without the brain being involved.
 This comes to light for a musician who picks up a piece of music they studied years ago but haven’t played for years and find their fingers “remember” it, demonstrating the importance of music education.

 Apart from our fingers independently remembering pieces of music, our brains are constantly working at remembering while we are practicing and are processing a great deal of information, (and even when we have finished practicing).
 Having to decipher all the dotted notes is only one part of the process.
 Decoding the rhythm, the tone, the speed, and maybe even the harmony all at once is not easy, but doing this for half an hour to an hour gives our brain a great work out.